SEND Youth focused Partnerships Event: Pilgrim Street Arts Centre

 This guide, produced in partnership with Regional Voices for Better Health, is aimed at voluntary organisations and provides practical steps to help develop relationships with clinical commissioning groups.
 They have also published practical guidance to engaging with health and wellbeing boards.

-What people are saying about using evidence to inform how they work...
+What people said about using evidence to inform how they work...

 This series of 4 very short videos will I hope provide you with the confidence to do what they did, jump into the evidence in the JSNA content and across the Wirral Intelligence Service website to spend time looking around and find out what it has that could help with what you do.